-Life in Rio de Janeiro
+Life & The Cost of Living in Rio de Janeiro

 As the second largest city in Brazil, Rio de Janeiro provides students with the opportunity to live and study in a lively and culturally diverse setting.
 Rio is considered one of the world’s most striking cities, situated between beaches on one side and a jutting mountain range on the other.
 In Rio, Brazil’s emotional and economic center, life is as varied as both landscape and culture, and equally vibrant and intense.